This post contains affiliate links. See my disclosure policy here.

 Add cardamom pods and simple syrup to a shaker.

-Add gin, pineapple juice, lime juice, and cubed ice to shaker.
+Add gin, pineapple juice, and lime juice to shaker.

 Shake for 10-20 seconds.

-Fine strain into a tiki mug filled with fresh cracked ice.
+Fill a tiki mug with fresh cracked ice.

 Top with tonic water.